JFLarvoire/today/README.md

 Run `make install`.
 This copies the executables to /usr/local/bin.

+Note: The Makefile uses GNU make extensions.
+On systems such as MacOS, that have a different make command, use the gmake command instead.

 ### For Windows with Microsoft tools

 You'll need Microsoft Visual C++, that comes with Microsoft Visual Studio.